tarantool/tarantool/changelogs/unreleased/election-timeout-cfg-crash.md

 ## bugfix/raft

-* Reconfiguration of `box.cfg.election_timeout` could lead to a crash or undefined behaviour if done during an ongoing election with a special WAL write in progress.
+* Reconfiguration of `box.cfg.election_timeout` could lead to a crash or undefined behavior if done during an ongoing election with a special WAL write in progress.